 Complex Commercial Disputes

 Selendy Gay’s complex commercial litigation practice, which includes significant contractual disputes, is the backbone of the firm.
-We blend our business savvy with our formidable courtroom skills to represent parties on all sides in litigations and arbitrations across the country.
-Our partners have defended bet-the-company matters threatening the existence of our clients’ businesses and pursued massive plaintiff-side judgments to protect our clients’ interests.
-We achieve superior results by first obtaining a firm grounding in our clients’ businesses, then using our legal and technical prowess to operate steps ahead of our opponents, seeing strategic opportunities that others do not.
+We represent parties on all sides in litigations and arbitrations across the country, defending bet-the-company matters threatening the existence of our clients’ businesses and pursuing massive plaintiff-side judgments to protect our clients’ interests.
 Our goal is always to achieve our clients’ ideal resolution, while considering the potential exposure, possible publicity, and the significance of the dispute.

 Our representative engagements include:

-• Cerberus Capital Management, a leading private equity firm, in a breach of contract action against the Canadian Imperial Bank of Commerce (CIBC), one of Canada’s largest banks.
-The dispute centers on two complex structured finance transactions backed by credit default swaps, CDOs, and RMBS.
-We argued a successful appeal in which the First Department agreed with Cerberus’ interpretation of the agreements and held that CIBC’s contrary interpretation was “unmoored” from the contracts.
-In December 2022, Justice Cohen resolved all liability issues in Cerberus’s favor following a two-week bench trial against CIBC.
-After a subsequent damages hearing and related decision that rejected nearly all of CIBC’s damages arguments, the New York Supreme Court entered judgment for Cerberus for $855 million in February 2023.
+• Cerberus Capital Management, a leading private equity firm, as plaintiff in a breach of contract action against the Canadian Imperial Bank of Commerce, one of Canada’s largest banks.
+In 2018, the First Department agreed with Cerberus’ interpretation of the agreements and held that CIBC’s contrary interpretation was “unmoored” from the contracts.
+After a damages hearing and related decision that rejected nearly all of CIBC’s damages arguments, the New York Supreme Court – on February 6, 2023 – entered judgment for Cerberus for $855 million.

 • Public service workers, members of the American Federation of Teachers union, in a settlement of a nationwide class action lawsuit with Navient, one of the nation’s largest student loan servicers, challenging Navient’s practices with respect to advising federal student loan borrowers on Public Service Loan Forgiveness (PSLF).
 We secured approval of a novel class settlement under which Navient agreed, among other things, to forgive the loans of all named plaintiffs, to enhance its practices for public service workers (teachers, nurses, Legal Aid workers, firemen and policemen, for example) and, in addition, to contribute millions to a nonprofit organization that provides education and student loan counseling to public service workers.